Mulching means it is a process of covering the soil and make more favorable conditions for plant growth, development.

-It is observed that there less salinity level around the dripper where mulch-film used.
+It is observed that there less salinity level around the dripper where mulch-film is used.

 Type of mulching

-Generally, mulching has two main type organic mulching and inorganic mulching both mulch having own advantage.
+Generally, mulching has two main types organic mulching and inorganic mulching both mulch having own advantage.

 An organic mulch is made up of natural materials such as paddy straw, wheat straw, bark, dry grasses, wood chips, dry leaves, pine needles, sawdust, grass clipping, etc.

-But this organic mulch material gets decompose easily and need frequent replacement also they attract insects, slugs, and cutworms.
+But this organic mulch material gets decomposed easily and needs frequent replacement, and attracts insects, slugs, and cutworms.

 Image source –www.todayshomeowner.com

-This is the most common material used organic mulch.
-Paddy and wheat straw is the most common mulching materials used for vegetable crop and fruit crop.
+This is the most common material used, organic mulch.
+Paddy and wheat straw is the most common mulching materials used for vegetable crops and fruit crops.

-Among organic mulching materials, straw has a long life in comparison to other mulches like grasses, leaves, sawdust.
+Among organic mulching materials, straw has a long life compared to other mulches like grasses, leaves, and sawdust.